martinribelotta/elfloader/README.md

 	} ELFEnv_t;
 ```

- - exported symbols to resolve in executable
+ - `exported`: Array of symbols to resolve in executable. `ELFSymbol_t` is a struct contains `const char *name` for C-String symbol name and `void *ptr` pointer to memory related to symbol (entry point of function, variable address, etc)
- - size of exported symbol array in elements number
+ - `size`: Size of exported symbol array in elements number

 ### Loader config
 ##### File handling macros